History of the Organization

 Timeline

-1924: January 29, The Colonial Theatre opens with the silent film The Hunchback of Notre Dame.
+1924: January 29, The Colonial Theatre, “New England’s most modern and perfectly appointed theater,” opens with the silent film The Hunchback of Notre Dame.
 Owner Charles Baldwin gives away 6,000 free tickets.

-1944: Iconic neon marquee installed; in continuous use through present day.
+1944: Iconic neon marquee installed, in use to this day

 1984 –1993: The Colonial Theatre purchased and operated by Steve Levin & Ira Gavin.
-Live entertainment returns with performances by artists such as John Prine, Bonnie Raitt and Emmylou Harris.
+Live entertainment returns with performances by artists such as B.B.
+King, John Prine, Bonnie Raitt and Emmylou Harris.

 1993: The Colonial Theatre Group, Inc. is formed as a nonprofit corporation and purchases The Colonial Theatre.